 Homecoming Court Announced

-Samford University's 2007 Homecoming court has been announced.
-Members were elected by vote of their respective classes in advance of Homecoming celebration this weekend (Oct.
-19-21).
+Samford University's 2008 Homecoming Court has been chosen by vote of the members' respective classes.
+They will participate in Homecoming Weekend activities this weekend (Oct.
+24-26).

-The Homecoming queen and honor escort will be announced at halftime of the Samford football game against Austin Peay University on Saturday.
+The Homecoming queen and honor escort will be chosen from the senior representatives.
+They will be introduced at halftime of the Samford football game against The Citadel on Saturday.
 Kickoff is 2 p.m. in Seibert Stadium.

 ABOUT SAMFORD UNIVERSITY -- Samford University is a premier nationally ranked private university deeply rooted in its Christian mission.
 Founded in 1841, Samford is the 87th oldest institution of higher education in the United States.
 U.S. News & World Report ranks Samford 3rd among regional universities in the South.
 Samford enrolls 5,509 students from 45 states, the District of Columbia and 29 other countries in its 10 academic units: arts, arts and sciences, business, divinity, education, health professions, law, nursing, pharmacy, and public health.
 Samford also fields 17 NCAA Division I teams that compete in the tradition-rich Southern Conference.